Therapy for NYC Professionals Who Feel Burned Out and Hopeless

 - High workload and unrealistic expectations: Constantly striving to excel without adequate support or rest

-- Lack of recognition: Low validation from supervisors or family can intensify feelings of inadequacy
+- Lack of recognition: Low validation from your supervisors or family can intensify feelings of inadequacy

-- Poor work-life balance: Difficulty disconnecting from work and digital devices prevents recovery
+- Poor work-life balance: Difficulty disconnecting from your work and digital devices

 - Personality traits: Conscientiousness, ambition, and perfectionism increase your susceptibility